 Employment Law & Human Resources

-If an aggrieved Employee seeks a remedy by recourse to the courts or an employment tribunal, we provide a prompt and efficient service, the aim of which is to deal with the matter while causing as little disturbance as possible to the Employer and its business.
+If an aggrieved Employee seeks a remedy by recourse to the Courts or to the Workplace Relations Commission (WRC), we provide a prompt and efficient service, the aim of which is to deal with the matter while causing as little disturbance as possible to the Employer and its business.

 Specific Services Provided